-I can identify how photosynthesis and combustion influence the amount of atmospheric carbon I can identify and describe the relevant components of each of the Earth systems modeled in a given computational model.

-I can use a computational representation of Earth systems to illustrate and describe relationships among at least two of Earth's systems , including how changes in one aspect can drive changes in another I can use evidence from a computational model to describe how human activity could affect the relationships between Earth's systems
+- I can identify how photosynthesis and combustion influence the amount of atmospheric carbon - I can identify and describe the relevant components of each of the Earth systems modeled in a given computational model. - I can use a computational representation of Earth systems to illustrate and describe relationships among at least two of Earth's systems , including how changes in one aspect can drive changes in another - I can use evidence from a computational model to describe how human activity could affect the relationships between Earth's systems

-- 1. cK-12 The Carbon Cycle Advanced

-- 2. cK-12 Carbon Cycle and Climate

-- 3. Carbon Cycle Notes

-- 4. Spheres Notes

-- 5. Carbon Cycling and Climate Change Stations

-- 6. EPA Ice Core data analysis
+- 1. Reading: CK-12 The Carbon Cycle Advanced - 2.
+Reading: CK-12 Carbon Cycle and Climate - 3.
+Reading: Carbon Cycle Notes - 4.
+Reading: Spheres Notes - 5.
+Reading: Carbon Cycling and Climate Change Stations - 6.
+Reading: EPA Ice Core Data Analysis EPA Website

-I can describe the exchange of carbon between organisms and the environment.

-I can describe the role of storing carbon in organisms as part of the carbon cycle.

-I can describe the contribution of photosynthesis and cellular respiration to the exchange of carbon within and among the biosphere, atmosphere, hydrosphere and geosphere.
+- I can describe the exchange of carbon between organisms and the environment.
+I can describe the role of storing carbon in organisms as part of the carbon cycle. - I can describe the contribution of photosynthesis and cellular respiration to the exchange of carbon within and among the biosphere, atmosphere, hydrosphere and geosphere.